JuliaGNI/GeometricMachineLearning.jl/docs/src/optimizers/optimizer_methods.md

 ```@raw latex
 In the previous chapter we introduced a general optimizer framework without giving explicit examples of neural network optimizers; this is done here.
 This chapter is divided into two sections: we first discuss \textit{standard neural network optimizers} (including Adam) and then the more complicated BFGS optimizer.
-For all these optimizers the \textit{optimizer cache} will play an important role.
+In the implementation of all these optimizers the \textit{optimizer cache} will play an important role.
 ```

 # Standard Neural Network Optimizers